isomerpages/moe-yiochukangsec/_cca/Physical Sports/Netball.md

 variant: markdown
 ---
 ![](/images/Our%20Curriculum/Non%20Academic%20Programmes/CoCurricular%20Activities/Physical%20Sports/Netball/N1.jpg)
-The Floorball CCA aims to foster strong bonds among team members and a competitive spirit.
-It teaches our students the fundamentals of the sport and also inculcates the values and beliefs behind the nature of the sport.
-Floorball is a fast paced sport encompassing skilful manoeuvres and athletic endurance.
-It requires determination and discipline in players to master their individual skills.
-As a team, we train together with commitment and enthusiasm to bring YCKSS Floorball to greater heights.
+The Netball CCA aims to educate and nurture values such as teamwork, responsibility, respect, integrity, pride, tenacity and confidence in our girls.
+We also seek to bring out the best in our girls through the development of their skills in the sport.
+The sport builds character and develops their leadership qualities while inculcating an active and healthy lifestyle.

 <ul class="jekyllcodex_accordion">